Eric loves to play "The Binding of Isaac: Rebirth" on Steam, and it is one of his favorite games. He wants to teach others about the game.

 Cursed Eye allows you to shoot out tears in charged shots.
 If you take damage while charging shots, the item teleports you to a random room.

-This is very annoying.
 Being teleported like this is very jarring.
 Also, when teleported out of boss fights, you have to restart the fight from the beginning.